jonathandannel/slicefix/README.md

 - Depending on usage, I could work a bit more on customizing where the file is saved or generated.
 - Add batch file support, more CLI args.

+## Done

+- Package and serve from PyPi
+- Alias the command

 ## Also

-You'll still need to edit the SEO text and client address text manually.
+For now, you'll still need to edit the SEO text and client address text manually.

 Feel free to contribute more features if you like.
 It's simple now, but it could end up being pretty useful in the future.